Malware Removal for WordPresss

 How can I remove malware from my WordPress website?

-Step 1: Use the WordPress Toolkit to check WordPress Integrity
+Use the WordPress Toolkit to check WordPress integrity

-• To do this go to ImunifyAV in your control panel and click ‘Start scanning’. **This works by scanning files on your account and removing those it deems malicious.
+1. To do this go to ImunifyAV in your control panel and click ‘Start scanning’.
+This works by scanning files on your account and removing malicious content.

 Manual and automated malware scanning is great but it’s not infallible.
 Malware is constantly changing and zero-day exploits exist so if malware remains present after scanning you need to perform a manual investigation.